dancuba1/motiveapp/README.md

 # :calendar:MOTIVE:thinking:
 ## What is Motive?
-### Motive is an Event Sharing and Organisation Planning Native Android Application which allows users to create events, share said events with their friends, and add them to their in-app calendar, where they can additionally add their own private events.</br>
+### Motive is an Event Sharing and Organisation Planning Native Android Application which allows users to create events, share events with their friends/family, and add them to their in-app calendar, where they can additionally add their own private events.</br>
 ---
 ### Home Screen